siteleaf/siteleaf.com/_posts/2016-12-06-jekyll-update-and-new-approved-plugins.markdown

 For most sites, no action is required to take advantage of the latest version.
 If you wish to use a specific version of Jekyll for your site, you can define that in your `Gemfile`.

-As a reminder, sites on our Team and higher plans can also use custom (non-whitelisted) gems.
+As a reminder, sites on our Team and higher plans can also use custom (non-approved) gems.
 See [learn.siteleaf.com](https://learn.siteleaf.com/themes/jekyll-plugins/) for all the details.